-Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial assets that are held for cash management purposes.

-Financial assets at fair value through profit or loss
+Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial assets that are held for cash management purposes debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. equity investments which the Shire has elected to recognise as fair value gains and losses through profit or loss.

-The Shire has elected to classify the following financial assets at fair value through profit or loss:
+Financial assets at fair value through profit or loss The Shire has elected to classify the following financial assets at fair value through profit or loss: